 When you hire a company to host your website, you’re basically paying that company to arrange for the code to your website to made available to computers around the world, 24/7/365.
 That company may store and run that code on its own computer or rent that computer space from another company.
-This computer is, of course, not at all like your computer or mine, but (in most cases) is one of hundreds to hundreds of thousands of hard drives accessed by huge banks of servers stored in a datacenter in a location that may or may not be known to you.
+This computer is, of course, not at all like our computers, but (in most cases) is one of the hundreds to hundreds of thousands of hard drives accessed by huge banks of servers stored in a data center in a location that may or may not be known to you.

 All that electricity, not to mention the means of cooling the server rooms, adds up fast.
 A 2015 survey by IDC indicated that an average of 24% of a large datacenter’s budget is dedicated to power and cooling costs.
 The result?
 That cost either gets passed on to the consumer (you) or is made up for in other areas, like delaying technology upgrades that could make your site run better.

 So what’s to be done?
-Well, many of the larger datacenter owners and developers have put a great deal of their R&D budgets into finding better (read: cheaper and more sustainable) ways to power and cool their acres of machines.
+Well, many of the larger data center owners and developers have put a lot of their R&D budgets into finding better (read: cheaper and more sustainable) ways to power and cool their acres of machines.
 Many, like Amazon Web Services, have made commitments to run entirely on renewable energy (Amazon has 3 wind farms and a large solar array).
 But others are getting even more creative.

 Green Mountain in Stavanger, Norway

-Built in a former NATO ammunitions facility, this 118, 000 sq ft datacenter relies entirely on renewable hydroelectric power and uses already-cold water from a nearby fjord for cooling, which is then returned to fjord unharmed.
+Built-in a former NATO ammunition facility, this 118, 000 sq ft data center relies entirely on renewable hydroelectric power and uses already-cold water from a nearby fjord for cooling, which is then returned to fjord unharmed.

 Google in Hamina, Finland

-This site is housed in a former paper mill which came with a pre-existing tunnel that allows Google to use 100% naturally cooled seawater to cool its datacenter there.
+This site is housed in a former paper mill that came with a pre-existing tunnel that allows Google to use 100% naturally cooled seawater to cool its data center there.

 Facebook in Luleå, Sweden